randy-garcia/NoteBat/README.md

    *  Multiple notes per day can be created.
 Each file is timestamped with HMS to avoid collisions.
 * Opens notepad or change to your editor of choice.
 (Notepad will prompt you with a message asking if you would like to create the non-existing file.)

+* At the start of each new month it will create a summary file of the pervious month.
+The summary file combines all the notes from the previous month into a summary.md file.
+This make is a little easier if you are searching for something.
+Both the original day based and summary notes will live together.

 The final file structure will look something like this:
 ```
 📦RootNoteDirectory